Does Yoga Help with Back Pain? A Practical Guide

 Practice Tips for Every Level

-- For Intermediate Practitioners: Start focusing on the "bandhas" or internal energy locks.
-Engaging Mula Bandha (the pelvic floor) provides a stable base for the spine.
+• For Intermediate Practitioners: Focus on the "bandhas" (internal energy locks).
+Engaging the pelvic floor provides a stable base for the spine.

-- For Teachers: Always offer modifications.
-Remind your students that the "full expression" of a pose is the one that feels best in their body that day, not the one that looks the most advanced.
+• For Teachers: Always offer modifications.
+Remind students that the best version of a pose is the one that feels good in their body that day.

 Creating a Supportive Environment